-Despite the lack of support, some companies and email clients are still finding creative ways to add forms to emails.
+Despite the lack of support and the limitations of HTML email design, some companies, and email clients are still finding creative ways to add forms to emails.

-Another traditional way for adding forms in emails is to try adding a link to the web form instead.
+The most common way to add forms in emails is to try adding a link to the web form instead.
 Or, like in the example of a simple survey below, have separate links to correspond to each of the three options.

 As you might expect, email clients’ support for the use of background images in email is variable too.
 Some email clients, particularly Outlook 2007+ and Hotmail, will automatically disable background images in your email campaigns.
 This is why it’s important to treat the background image and text separately.
 This can be done by adding alternative text in addition to your background image, instead of overlaying the text directly into the image.
 All images should contain alternative text so your message will still get across to your audience.

 Be mindful of the chosen text color too, because if the background image is removed and your text is lightly colored, it will no longer be visible against a white background.